ducalex/retro-go/README.md

 ## Prerequisites
 You will need a working installation of [esp-idf](https://docs.espressif.com/projects/esp-idf/en/v4.0.2/) version 3.3.4 or 4.0.2.
 The legacy (make) build system isn't supported, only idf/cmake.

 _Note: Other esp-idf versions will work (>=3.3.3) but I cannot provide help for them.
-Many are known to have problems; for example 3.3.0, 4.0.0, and 4.1.* have broken sound (but it is fixable if you really need to) and 4.2 and 4.3 have broken SD Card support._
+Many are known to have problems: for example 3.3.0, 4.0.0, and 4.1.* have broken sound (broken i2s driver) and 4.2 and 4.3 have broken SD Card support.
+If you can make retro-go work with 4.1 or 4.2 then please send me a pull request :)._

 ### ESP-IDF Patches
 Retro-Go will build and most likely run without any changes to esp-idf, but patches do provide significant advantages.
 The patches are located in `tools/patches`.
 Here's the list:
-- `esp-idf_enable-exfat`:  Enable exFAT support.
-The patch is entirely optional.
 - `esp-idf-X.X_sdcard-fix`: This improves SD Card compatibility significantly but can also reduce transfer speed a lot.
 The patch is usually required if you intend to distribute your build.
 - `esp-idf-4.0-panic-hook`: This is to help users report bugs, see `Capturing crash logs` bellow for more details.
+The patch is optional but recommended.
+- `esp-idf_enable-exfat`:  Enable exFAT support.
 The patch is entirely optional.

 ## Build everything and generate .fw:
 1. `rg_tool.py build-fw`